Vivek Ramaswamy: Roivant Sciences and subsidiaries

 In September 2017, the company announced that intepirdine had failed in its large clinical trial.
 The company's value plunged; it lost 75% in one day and continued to decline afterward.
-Shareholders who lost money included various institutional investors, such as the California State Teachers' Retirement System pension fund.
+Shareholders who lost money included various institutional investors, such as the pension fund of the California State Teachers' Retirement System.
 Ramaswamy was insulated from much of Axovant's losses because he held his stake through Roivant.
 The company abandoned intepirdine.
-In 2018, Ramaswamy said he had no regrets about how the company handled the drug; in subsequent years, he said he regretted the outcome but was annoyed by criticism of the company.
+In 2018, Ramaswamy said he had no regrets about how the company handled the drug.
+In subsequent years, he said he regretted the outcome but was annoyed by criticism of the company.
 Axovant thereafter attempted to reinvent itself as a gene therapy company, and dissolved in 2023.

 In 2017, Roivant partnered with CITIC Private Equity of the Chinese state-owned CITIC Group to form Sinovant.
 In 2017, Ramaswamy struck a deal with Masayoshi Son in which SoftBank invested $1.1 billion in Roivant.
 In 2019, Roivant sold its stake in five subsidiaries (or "vants"), including Enzyvant, to Sumitomo Dainippon Pharma; Ramaswamy made $175 million in capital gains from the sale.
 The deal also gave Sumitomo Dainippon a 10% stake in Roivant.

 While campaigning for the presidency, Ramaswamy called himself a "scientist" and said, "I developed a number of medicines."

 In January 2021, Ramaswamy stepped down as CEO of Roivant Sciences and assumed the role of executive chairman.
 In 2021, after he resigned as CEO, Roivant was listed on the Nasdaq via a reverse merger with Montes Archimedes Acquisition Corp, a special purpose acquisition vehicle.
 In February 2023, Ramaswamy stepped down as chair of Roivant to focus on his presidential campaign.

 Ramaswamy remains the sixth-largest shareholder of Roivant, retaining a 7.17% stake.
 During Ramaswamy's time running Roivant the company had never been profitable.

 Roivant Social Ventures

 In 2020, when Ramaswamy was CEO of Roivant Sciences, the company established a nonprofit social-impact arm, Roivant Social Ventures (RSV), with his support.
 An earlier iteration of RSV, the Roivant Foundation, was created in 2018.
-Although Ramaswamy's presidential campaign centers on opposing corporate diversity, equity, and inclusion (DEI) and environmental, social, and corporate governance (ESG) initiatives, RSV worked in support of pro-DEI and ESG initiatives, including promoting health equity and diversity within the biopharma and biotech industries.
+Although Ramaswamy's presidential campaign centered on opposing corporate diversity, equity, and inclusion (DEI) and environmental, social, and corporate governance (ESG) initiatives, RSV worked in support of pro-DEI and ESG initiatives, including promoting health equity and diversity within the biopharma and biotech industries.
 While campaigning, Ramaswamy has downplayed his role in creating and overseeing RSV.